Python-Markdown/github-links/README.md

 A GitHub repository.
 If no repository is specified in a GitHub link, then the value of this option will be used.

+### domain

+The domain of the host server for the repository.
+Defaults to `https://github.com`, but may be set to the root of a GitHub Enterprise Server.

 ## Syntax

 This extension implements shorthand to specify links to GitHub in various ways.